ExtendedTimeline/ExtendedTimeline/docs/development_guidelines.md

 ET_add_political_power_10 = { add_political_power = 10 }
 ```

-For some systems that require some sort of initzialisation a `ET_Init_Something` can be used this functions can do allot of things.
-`ET_Init_Egypt`
 ## Logging
 Logging is good and usefull to se when and if something is done or done correctly.
 Tho writing to external files ussaly have a tiny performence impact.
 There for all logs should be wrapped in a if.